rhel-labs/learn-katacoda/crypto-policy/step3.md

 You will need to restart the Apache service after changing the system-wide crypto policy so that it runs under the new policy.

+> **NOTE:** Red Hat recommends rebooting the system for all services to be initialized with the new cryptographic policy, however, for this exercise you will be individually working with the Apache web service.

 `systemctl restart httpd.service`{{execute T1}}

 <pre class="file">